apache/incubator-devlake/README.md

 4. Start the service by running the command `npm start`
     > you can stop all docker containers with `npm run stop`

-5. Run `docker-compose logs -f lake` to check the logs and see when lake stops collecting your data.
+5. Run `docker-compose -f docker-compose.yml -f docker-compose.prod.yml logs -f lake` to check the logs and see when lake stops collecting your data.
 This can take up to 20 minutes for large projects. (gitlab 10k+ commits or jira 5k+ issues)

 6. Navigate to Grafana Dashboard `https://localhost:3002` (Username: `admin`, password: `admin`)